Language models assisted with research, drafting, and editing of this content.

 • Annual reviews with public summaries

-• Cross-checked with tax records and property databases
+• Cross-checked with tax records and property databases2

 d) Whistleblower Protection